TobiasBrand-GI/Spredmo_Geosoft2/README.md

 # Spredmo_Geosoft2
 A Webtool to calculate the Area of Applicability of a given project

+# Authors
+Project of the course Geosoftware 2 at the Institute of Geoinformatics in Münster  by Tobias Brand, Gustav Freiherr von Arnim, Thomas Kujawa, Simon Meißner, Jan Hoping

+# General information
+We will use a Land-use/landcover classifications based on Sentinel-2A EO-data.
+Machine learning algorithms will be used for the classification.
+The evaluation is done by the Dissimilarity Index or the Area of Applicability.
+The AoA makes it possible to determine whether the trained model is applicable to the investigated area is applicable.
+The Dissimilarity Index makes statements about how similar the trained model is to the investigated area.
+The user has the possibility to either use an already trained model or to upload training data on the basis of which a trained model is created.

 ## Installation
 Our software supports multiple devices and operating systems due to the usage of Docker.
 To install the "Spredmo-Tool" on your AWS EC2 instance, you need to: